LiamProsser77/Lanscript-Programming-Language/README.md

 ---
 ### Variables
 ```
-<rook script> means you are starting the line with Rook
+<lanscript> means you are starting the line with Rook
 <pro> means everything in the script is part of the program
 <start> means you are starting the program
 <end> means you are ending the program